mmcnicol/presentations/tech-lead/developer-experience.md

 * feeling unproductive at work
 * the absence of growth opportunities
 * a lack of autonomy
-* poor or unhealthy work relationships
+* poor or unhealthy work relationships - control and domination
 * using a niche product

 what makes developers feel productive?